 \textbf{Audio Encoder.}\quad For audio inputs, we resample waveforms to 16kHz and compute 128-channel Mel-spectrograms using a 25 ms window and a 10 ms stride.
 Whisper-large-v3~\cite{radford2023robustwhisper} is employed as the audio backbone to extract continuous representations.
 Subsequently, an adapter with 1D average pooling and a linear layer projects the features into the LLM embedding space.

 \textbf{Backbone \& Positional Encoding.}\quad Qwen2.5-3B~\cite{qwen2025qwen25technicalreport} was employed as the LLM.
-To enable precise spatiotemporal alignment, we adopt Temporal Multimodal Rotary Position Embedding (TMRoPE)~\cite{xu2025qwen2.5omni}, which factorizes positional information into temporal (40ms resolution), height, and width components, while interleaving video-audio representations in 2-second chunks.
+To enable precise spatiotemporal alignment, we adopt Temporal Multimodal Rotary Position Embedding (TMRoPE)~\cite{xu2025qwen2.5omni}, which factorizes positional information into temporal (quantized at a 40ms interval resolution), height, and width components, while interleaving video and audio representations in 2-second chunks.

 \textbf{Audio Generation.}\quad We employ WavTokenizer~\cite{ji2025wavtokenizerefficientacousticdiscrete} for audio generation.
 Its single-codebook design (4,096 vocabulary) and high compression (40 tokens/s) facilitate efficient autoregressive modeling.
 Our TTS module, named SpokenVoxer, initialized from Qwen2.5-0.5B~\cite{qwen2025qwen25technicalreport}, predicts discrete audio codes from multimodal context, which are then decoded into waveforms.